errbufferoverfl/garden.errbufferoverfl.me/README.md

 Here's a brief high-level overview of the tech stack garden.errbufferoverfl.me uses:

-- Hugo is used for static website generation.
+- [Hugo](https://gohugo.io/) is used for static website generation.
-- Quartz for mind-garden theming, and `hugo-obsidian` to scrape Obsidian vault for links for easy consumption by Hugo.
+- [Quartz](https://github.com/jackyzha0/quartz) for mind-garden theming, and `hugo-obsidian` to scrape Obsidian vault for links for easy consumption by Hugo.
 - Content is managed using [Obsidian](https://obsidian.md/).
-- Deployment to Hypercore & IPFS.
+- Deployed to Github Pages, [Hypercore](https://docs.holepunch.to/) & [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
+- Images are dithered using [Pillow](https://pillow.readthedocs.io/en/stable/).

 ## Getting Started